vanniktech/gradle-maven-publish-plugin/docs/what.md

       // - `JavadocJar.None()` don't publish this artifact
       // - `JavadocJar.Empty()` publish an emprt jar
       // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
-      // sources publishing is always enabled by the Kotlin Multiplatform plugin configure(new KotlinMultiplatform(new JavadocJar.Dokka("dokkaHtml")))
+      // the second whether to publish a sources jar
+      // the third parameters configures which Android library variants to publish if this project has an Android target
+      // defaults to "release" when using the main plugin and nothing for the base plugin configure(new KotlinMultiplatform(new JavadocJar.Dokka("dokkaHtml"), true, ["debug", "release"]))
     }
     ```